-Boo Boo Records has been in business for over thirty five years in San Luis Obispo County.
+Boo Boo Records has been in business for over forty years in San Luis Obispo County.
 The formula for our success ultimately comes down to one thing… We offer the highest level of customer service available.
 This, along with our superior knowledge, is something that one cannot find in the big box discount stores or internet file sharing sites.
 What we offer our customers is a fulfilling experience when they enter our store.

 Boo Boo’s founding partners, Ed Taylor and Glenn Forbes, met almost accidentally in 1974 through their wives’ high school friendship.
 Forbes decided he wanted out of the big city, so he retired from the secure employment of PacBell in southern California.
 He then headed north with his family.
 Independently, Taylor took a leave of absence from his teaching career at Blair High School in Pasadena, CA. He and his wife headed up the coast to find a healthier place to live and work.
 Two weeks after Forbes and Taylor left southern California, they met coincidentally in Pismo Beach.

 They spent the week discussing their venture and plans.
 The Forbes’ plan was to settle in Oregon, while the Taylor’s had originally targeted Santa Cruz, CA. After much debate, they soon decided that San Luis Obispo county offered the type of environment they sought.
 After a few days of negotiating, Boo Boo’s was founded with an original investment of only $700.00!